nengbinlv/HRMFPose/README.md

-# Hybrid Representation and Multi-Feature Fusion for Robust 6D Pose Estimation in Industrial Assembly
+# Hybrid Representation and Adaptive Multi-Feature Fusion for Monocular 6D Pose Estimation in Industrial Assembly
-The source code in this repository corresponds to our paper submitted to __The Visual Computer__, titled __Hybrid Representation and Multi-Feature Fusion for Robust 6D Pose Estimation in Industrial Assembly__.
+The source code in this repository corresponds to our paper submitted to __The Visual Computer__, titled __Hybrid Representation and Adaptive Multi-Feature Fusion for Monocular 6D Pose Estimation in Industrial Assembly__.
 # Overview
 We propose a novel 6D pose estimation method via hybrid representations and multi-feature fusion for complex industrial assembly.In the first stage, an initial pose estimation module based on multi-task learning is proposed.
 This module predicts hybrid representations, including sparse keypoint heatmaps, keypoint relational vectors, keypoint visibilities, semantic edges, and semantic masks of parts.
 RANSAC+PnP is employed to obtain initial pose estimates.
 In the second stage, a multi-feature fusion pose optimization method is proposed, which combines learned high-dimensional semantic features with extracted general features and performs iterative optimization to obtain accurate pose results.
 For multi-object pose estimation in assembly scenarios, a structural constraint strategy is employed to correct the poses.
 ![Proposed method](https://github.com/nengbinlv/HRMFPose/blob/main/assets/framework_2.png)
 # Environment Installation
+- ## Hardware Environment
+windows 11
 - ## python
 ```
 conda create --name HRMFPose python=3.8